Constructor-io/constructorio-client-javascript/README.md

 ## 4. Retrieve Results

-After instantiating an instance of the client, four modules will be exposed as properties to help retrieve data from Constructor.io: `search`, `autocomplete`, `recommendations` and `tracking`.
+After instantiating an instance of the client, four modules will be exposed as properties to help retrieve data from Constructor.io: `search`, `browse`, `autocomplete`, `recommendations` and `tracker`.

 ### Search

-The search module can be used to retrieve search and browse results.
+The search module can be used to retrieve search results.
 Responses will be delivered via a Promise.
 The `parameters` object is optional.

 #### Retrieve search results
 ```javascript